Select Page

 The Blockade

-In an attempt to gain full control over Berlin, the Soviet Union decided to initiate a blockade by closing off all land and water routes into the city on June 24, 1948.
-The aim was to starve the people of West Berlin into surrender and force the Western Allies to abandon their efforts in the city.
+Seeing themselves as fully sovereign in Berlin, the Soviet Union decided to encircle the city and cut off all its supply lines, both on land and water on June 23rd, 1948.
+The goal was to force people of West Berlin to surrender and to make western allies stop aiding in the city.

 The Response